Implementation guide

 Three paths to publishing your entitymap.json — from generator to hand-written file.

-Implement a generator for your platform against the spec and JSON schema.
+Implement a generator for your platform against the spec and JSON schema on GitHub.
 Register it in the implementations registry when ready.

 1.